RifatArefin32/Necessary-Items-Setup-and-Configuration/README.md

-## Installation-and-Setup
+## Contents

-1. How to run PHP file from VSCode in Ubuntu
+1. How to run PHP file from VSCode in Ubuntu?
-2. How to setup wordpress in Ubuntu
+2. How to setup wordpress in Ubuntu?